-Featured peer reviewed cases are grouped under the following headings:
+Featured case studies are grouped under the following headings:

 A PR and social strategy kept the Organ Donor Register top of mind with Scottish audiences whilst a new marketing campaign was being developed.

 Read this case for an example of how social channels can be used to maintain brand awareness and engage consumers to take action.

 To uncover new growth opportunities in its baking, cooking and spreads business, Unilever worked with Kantar TNS to apply social listening in conjunction with more traditional

 research methods to gain greater insight into consumers' habits and attitudes in a mixture of countries.

 Read about this work for an in-depth description of the uses and limitations of applied social listening.

 An example of social listening, this case study describes how Lloyds used social listening to gain greater understanding of the needs of small businesses seeking to expand overseas.
 The bank used the insights from this exercise to shape its international products for small companies.

 In this case study, Halifax details how it used short video and GIF content tailored to individual social channels to present financial concepts in an accessible fashion when these were in the news.
 The results show that the brand was more associated with being easy to understand and had higher consideration (both metrics the bank believed to be closely correlated with sales), following the campaign.

 The case illustrates how social insight can be used to identify user behaviour and to shape strategy designed to reach individuals via social for commercial objectives.